-Gabriel Archer of 1607 Jamestowne celebrated by a Virginia Reserve Wine
+Gabriel Archer of 1607 Jamestowne Celebrated by a Virginia Reserve Wine

 Gabriel Archer was a key figure of the founding of English America.
 A Cambridge educated lawyer, Gabriel Archer was the Co-Captain of the Godspeed, the lead ship of the three vessels that brought the men that founded the first permanent settlement in the English New World.
 They were establishing a colony for the Virginia Company, a private venture under a Royal Charter.